glallen01/army-memorandum-class/README.md

 ```

 ## Thanks
-Thanks for updates from @pconwell, @kjelderg, @nelsonrg, and others.
+Thanks to @jschaf for enumitem and a better document template, also @pconwell, @kjelderg, @nelsonrg, and others.

 -----------------------------------------------------------------------------